Short Makalu Base Camp Trek

 Meals are usually full board or half board, including nepali staples like dal bhat, noodles, pasta, soups, and momo.
 Tea, coffee, and hot drinks are also available.

-Yes, taking a guide and a porter is highly recommended.
+Yes, taking a local trekking guide and a porter is highly recommended.
 A guide ensures your safety, helps with altitude issues, shares local knowledge, and makes the trek easier.
 Porters can carry your heavy bags so you can trek comfortably.

 Absolutely.
 You should have travel insurance covering high altitude trekking, medical emergencies, and evacuation, as the trail is remote and basic medical facilities are limited.